All Episodes

 That's okay.

-But any government work, she's again, she's got communications people installing and taking care of things for her in her house.
+But any government work, again, she's got communications people installing and taking care of things for her in her house.

 Yeah, no, no, no.

-That's William in uh Douglasville, Georgia.
+That's William in Douglasville, Georgia.

-Yes, America's Anchorman is off today, and this is EIB's anchor baby.
+Yes, America's Anchorman is off today and this is EIB's Anchor Baby.

 Proud to be with you.

-Uh I'll be here tomorrow.
+I'll be here tomorrow.

 Rush returns Wednesday.

-Uh don't miss it.
+Don't miss it.

-And there these people are laughing about it, how you gotta close the eyes, because it can be a bit of shock to the guy in the mail room, he opens up the baby uh the box and there's a baby's head in there with the eyes open.
+And these people are laughing about it, how you've got to close the eyes, because it can be a bit of shock to the guy in the mailroom.

-This isn't fetal tissue, this is ahead.
+This isn't fetal tissue.

-This is ahead.
+This is a head.

-And they're shipping, and I don't care whether they're making a dime off it, really, they're shipping the heads, baby heads around the country and joking about it.
+They're shipping the heads, baby heads around the country and joking about it.

 It's the worst on the planet.